 My name is Tim Miklos.
 I graduated from the Art Institute of Pittsburgh in 1992.
 I started out in the art field working as an airbrush apprentice/graphic designer and then eventually becoming the owner of my own custom airbrush store from 1998 to 2008.
 After a short stay in Myrtle Beach, SC working as an airbrush/henna tattoo artist, I soon returned to the Pittsburgh, PA area in 2009.
-I am currently a member of the Pittsburgh Society of Illustrators and I paint out of a private studio (iPaint Airbrush Studio) located in Bethel Park, PA .
-My professionally airbrushed artwork has been seen in the Pittsburgh area for over 18 years now.
+I am currently freelancing out of a private studio (iPaint Airbrush Studio) located in Bethel Park, PA .
+My professionally airbrushed artwork has been seen in the Pittsburgh area for almost 20 years now.
 I have painted just about every subject matter that exists, but I enjoy painting portraits the most.
 I try to freehand absolutely everything I can to avoid that airbrushed “stenciled” look.

 All images are the property of Tim Miklos and may not be used wholly or in part without the prior written permission of the copyright holder, including copying, duplicating, printing, publishing (even on a web site), reproducing, storing, or transmitting by any means what so ever.